redsanket/spark/external/starling/guide/getting_started/index.rst

 Using Pig
 ---------

 Pig can be used to work with tables on HCatalog.
-See the `HCatalog Getting Started <http://twiki.corp.yahoo.com/view/Grid/HCatalogGettingStarted#Pig>`_ on how to invoke Pig to use HCatalog.
-You have to specify your MapReduce Job queue using the command-line option ``-Dmapred.job.queue.name=unfunded`` (replace ``unfunded`` with the queue you normally use to execute your MapReduce Jobs on CB).
+See the `HCatalog Getting Started <https://archives.ouroath.com/twiki/twiki.corp.yahoo.com/view/Grid/HCatalogGettingStarted.html#Pig>`_ on how to invoke Pig to use HCatalog.
+You have to specify your MapReduce Job queue using the command-line option ``-Dmapred.job.queue.name=default`` (replace ``default`` with the queue you normally use to execute your MapReduce Jobs on AB).

 You can then query the Starling tables in the following way::